Safer Families reforms

-The Safer Families package was an historic investment in the 2016-17 budget of over $21 million.
-That same year, the $30 Safer Families Levy was introduced as part of our community-wide contribution to tackle family and domestic violence and importantly to provide an ongoing revenue base to fund long-term system reform and service improvements.
+The Safer Families package began with a $21 million investment in the 2016–17 Budget.
+At the same time, the $30 Safer Families Levy was introduced as part of a community-wide contribution to tackle family and domestic violence and provide an ongoing revenue base to fund long-term system reform and service improvements.

-These first phase initiatives have built an important foundation to strengthen the capacity of frontline services, improve coordination across Government and to test promising new approaches.
+This investment has built an important foundation to strengthen the capacity of frontline services, improve coordination across government and test promising new approaches.

-Some of the early initiatives will now be transitioned out of the Safer Families package funding envelope after 2019-20.
-Directorates will be reviewing these initiatives to determine the best approach for the future.
+Some of the early initiatives are transitioning out of the Safer Families package, with directorates working out the best approach for the future.

-- build whole-of-Government and multi-agency domestic and family violence capability, coordination and supporting infrastructure;
+- building whole-of-government and multi-agency domestic and family violence capability, coordination and supporting infrastructure

-- improve the capacity of front-line domestic and family violence services to meet increased demand; and
+- improving the capacity of front-line domestic and family violence services to meet increased demand

-- test new approaches, particularly those generated through the Family Safety Hub, in order to demonstrate the feasibility and value.
+- testing new approaches, particularly those generated through the Family Safety Hub, to demonstrate feasibility and value.

 Training 21,000 ACT Government workers to respond to family violence

-This training aims to build capability across the public service to recognise and respond effectively to domestic and family violence. $2.83 million has been allocated over four years to develop and deliver training so all government workers have a shared language and understanding of domestic and family violence and a common approach to assessing and managing the risks associated with this violence.
-Managers will receive additional training to equip them to promote a work culture of respect and safety and to understand how best to support workers experiencing domestic and family violence.
-This budget allocation is on top of the already allocated $770,000 provided in the 2016/17 budget.
+This training aims to build capability across the public service to recognise and respond effectively to domestic and family violence, with a specific focus on lifting the capabilities of frontline staff.
+A total of $2.83 million has been allocated in 2019-20 over four years to develop and deliver training so all public servants have a shared language and understanding of domestic and family violence and a common approach to assessing and managing the risks associated with this violence.
+Managers are receiving additional training to equip them to promote a work culture of respect and safety and to understand how best to support workers experiencing domestic and family violence.
+This budget allocation is on top of the already allocated $770,000 provided in the 2016–17 Budget.

-This initiative aims to support a partnership between government and the Aboriginal and Torres Strait Islander community for the development of community-led family-centred responses to domestic and family violence. $354,000 has been allocated over three years to address the complex issues identified in the We Don’t Shoot our Wounded and Change our Future – Share what you know reports.
+This initiative aims to support a partnership between government and the Aboriginal and Torres Strait Islander community for the development of community-led, family-centred responses to domestic and family violence. $354,000 has been allocated over three years to address the complex issues identified in the reports: We Don’t Shoot our Wounded; and Change our Future—Share what you know.

 Reducing the risk of deaths from family violence

-This initiative aims to establish a permanent Domestic and Family Violence Death Review function for the ACT.
-Information relating to domestic and family violence deaths will be analysed in order to make recommendations for service and system-wide improvements that would prevent similar deaths occurring in the future. $831,000 has been allocated over four years to fund the establishment of the ACT Domestic and Family Violence Death Review.
+A total of $831,000 has been allocated over four years to fund the establishment of the ACT Domestic and Family Violence Death Review function.
+Information relating to domestic and family violence deaths will be analysed to make recommendations for service and system-wide improvements that would prevent similar deaths occurring in the future.
 This initiative will allow the ACT to fully participate in the work of the national family violence death review network and share national data and learnings to reduce deaths through family violence.